LabrieCam/CSC-305-Playlist-Generator/UserResearch.md

 **Team Action (if any):**
 We listed 9 features, the team will most likely have to shorten least wanted features and focus on top ranked features that users want the most.

+### Observation 4: Luca Nero
+**Observation Statement:**
+Most of our participants make their own playlists, so we will have to be careful in our attempt to mimic real personalization within playlist generation.

+**Supporting Data:**
+75.86% of the respondents said they make their own playlists.

+**Team Action (if any):**
+We will have to observe actualy user generated playlists, and determine what makes the average person add a song to a playlist.